 The 1950s and the Rise of the Loop: In the early 1950s, the Loop became popular with teenagers, who frequented the Varsity Theater and Tivoli Theater, both of which showed first-run movies.
 Joe’s Billiards, which opened up near the university, also attracted students, who would take the streetcar up to Enright Avenue, where drug stores with soda fountains and restaurants were another draw.
 Delmar and Kingsland was another part of this early formation of the Loop as we know it, and also featured a drugstore with a soda fountain.
-Other restaurants dotted the streetcar loop, drawing in teenagers as well as passerby’s looking for entertainment and food.
+Other STL restaurants dotted the streetcar loop, drawing in teenagers as well as passerby’s looking for entertainment and food.
 The local record store, and various tobacco shops known as head shops, dominated the area, catering primarily to teenagers from the University.
 The streetcar was closed down in 1951, but the area did not decline in popularity.

 The 1970s: By the early 1970s, the Delmar Loop had slowed down as attraction for teenagers, but still featured theaters, and some of the best restaurants in St. Louis.
 The city encouraged local growth by creating new city legislations making it easier for cafes, shops, and boutiques to open up around the city.
 One of the most famous of the revival buildings is the Blueberry Hill Pub and Restaurant, which some consider to be essential to the then revival of the Loop.
 The area soon flourished with a surplice of outdoor cafes, shops, and best art galleries in St. Louis, drawing in shoppers from around the area.
 When later in the 70s, the St. Louis Walk of Fame was added to the area, it became a novelty stop for tourists as well.